Harvard LL.M. Personal Statement Part A: What You Need to Know

 ‘Briefly describe either an important issue in your field of interest or a current legal problem facing a particular country, region, or the world, and then propose a theoretical framework or a legal analysis or strategy to address this issue’.

-This is considered part 'a' of the Harvard LLM personal statement.
+This is considered Part A of the Harvard LL.M. personal statement.

 ‘The work must be written in English and on a legal topic.
 Academic work from your most recent qualification is preferred, but work written in a professional context may be submitted if academic work is not readily available.
 This will be assessed for a comprehensive understanding of the subject area, an understanding of problems in the area, an ability to construct and defend an argument, your powers of analysis and your powers of expression’.